tappsi7/MA_code/README.md

 The data_creation file combines the count data wiht the covariates and creates the finished data and the neighborhood martix.
 The model_estiamtion file contains the code the different Bayesian models were fit with as well as the glm model.
 The graph_creation file was used to create all tables and graphs in the PDF.
 It also contains the Leroux model and the Morans I test.
-An RDS file containing the finished output ot data_creation file is also included.
+An RDS file containing the finished output of data_creation file is also included.
 This can be loaded into the model_estimation script to test the model.
 The matrix is also here.
 Feel free to experiment!